 Most collection agencies don’t bother filing a lawsuit if your debt is past the statute of limitations.
 Some people choose not to pay and instead let the charge-off drop from their credit file after the federal reporting period expires.

 This doesn’t help your credit in the short term, but it can save your finances if you are trying to pay down debts on currently open accounts.

 Can a charged off account be removed from my credit report?

 Yes, there are several ways to have charge-offs removed.
 One way is by negotiating a “pay for delete” with the creditors.

 Many times creditors do not want to bother with this and chances are they’ve already sent the account to a collection agency, but sometimes they are willing to negotiate.

 While you can do the negotiating over the phone, it’s best to have all correspondence in writing.

 Another way is by disputing the account with the credit bureaus.
-By law, the FCRA allows you to dispute any items that you find questionable.
+By law, the Fair Credit Reporting Act (FCRA) allows you to dispute any items that you find questionable.
 Once the credit bureaus receive a dispute, they contact your creditor and give them 30 days to verify the account.

-If they can not verify the account for any reason, it must be removed from your credit report.
+If they can not verify the account for any reason, it must be taken off your credit report.
 There are actually many reasons that they can not or will not verify the account.